 - Certificate of origin

-Proper documentation and labelling helps ensure that hazardous cargo is handled appropriately.
-Correct paperwork and labels enable cargo handlers to load the aircraft in a way that reduces potential risks, such as:
+Proper documentation and labelling helps ensure that dangerous goods are handled appropriately.
+Correct paperwork and labels enable cargo handlers to load a vehicle in a way that reduces potential risks, such as:

 - Separating potentially interactive shipments

 - Stowing flammable shipments in a way that will slow the spread of any potential fires